dirakx1/kubernetes/README.md

 # Kubernetes
-K8s containers orchestration software (alternatives: docker swarm, mesos)

-Especially used for docker containers.
+Kubernetes is an open source system for managing containerized applications across multiple hosts; providing basic mechanisms for deployment, maintenance, and scaling of applications.(alternatives: docker swarm, mesos)

 ### For trainning and evaluation